Smallholder Irrigation Program Mount Kenya Region (SIPMK Phase IV)

 Participating farmers are required to organise themselves in farmer cooperatives.
 This is a prerequisite before submission of a request for scheme implementation to the Programme Management Unit (PMU).
 Once the request has been approved according to predefined selection criteria, each beneficiary of the proposed irrigation scheme has to pay a credit security of up to 10% of his loan as part of his total contribution (farmers contribute 50% to the total investment costs of the irrigation system).
 Only then the irrigation systems will be designed, tendered and constructed.

-- Establishment of the Programme Management Unit (PMU);
+- Establishment and management of the Programme Management Unit (PMU);

 - Supervision of site selection, environmental and social assessment studies, final technical design and appropriate engineering concept for diversion structures and infield irrigation systems;

-- Assistance to the Irrigation and Drainage Directorate of the Ministry of Water and Irrigation in tendering, bid evaluation, contracting and supervision of the works and supply contracts;
+- Assistance to the Irrigation and Drainage Directorate of the MWSI in tendering, bid evaluation, contracting and supervision of the works and supply contracts;

 - Support to farmer groups for the establishment and legal registration as farmer cooperatives to become qualified for loan financing for the construction of small-holder irrigation schemes;